UPDATED: NOVEMBER 02, 2022 | 2 MIN READ

 Although you have a higher deductible, you can typically get preventive care at no cost, even if the annual deductible isn’t met.
 All marketplace plans offer selective preventative care options at no cost.

-Private insurance companies can have a co-pay for preventative care services, but your high-deductible health plan still covers them before you meet your annual deductible.
+Private insurance companies can have a co-pay for preventative care services, like physicals, breast exams, and colonoscopies, but your high-deductible health plan still covers them before you meet your annual deductible.
 Preventive care includes (but is not limited to) services such as:

 - Annual check-ups